Cross Road Blues: Lyrics and interpretation

 Blues historian Samuel Charters sees the song as having elements of protest and social commentary.
 The second verse includes "the sun goin' down now boy, dark gon' catch me here", a reference to the "sundown laws" or curfew during racial segregation in the United States.
-Signs in the rural South advised "Nigger, don't let the sun set on you here".
-Johnson may be expressing a real fear of trumped up vagrancy charges or even lynchings that still took place.
+Johnson, as an African American, may be expressing a real fear of loitering charges or even lynching.
 Others suggest that the song is about a deeper and more personal loneliness.
-Writers Barry Lee Pearson and Bill McCulloch argue that the fifth verse in the single version captures the essence of the song: "left alone, abandoned, or mistreated, he stands at the crossroad, looking this way or that for his woman".
+Writers Barry Lee Pearson and Bill McCulloch feel that the fifth verse in the single version captures the essence of the song: "left alone, abandoned, or mistreated, he stands at the crossroad, looking this way or that for his woman".

 Composition

 "Cross Road Blues" reflects Johnson's Delta blues roots and may have been in his repertoire since 1932.
 It is the first recording to show his mastery of his mentor Son House's style, particularly in his slide guitar work.
 Music historian Edward Komara identifies parts of "Straight Alky Blues" by Leroy Carr and Scrapper Blackwell (1929) along with Roosevelt Sykes' subsequent adaptation as "Black River Blues" (1930) as melodic precedents.
-However, Johnson infuses their relaxed urban approach with a more forceful rural one.
+Johnson infuses their relaxed urban approach with a more forceful rural one.
 Komara terms Johnson's guitar playing a "blues harp style".
-It contrasts with Johnson's finger-picking "piano style", which uses a boogie-style accompaniment on the bass strings while playing melody and harmonies on the higher strings.
-Harp-style playing employs sharp percussive accents on the bass strings (an imitation of the sharp draw used by harmonica players) and allows Johnson to explore different chordings and fills.
-Johnson uses this technique for "Terraplane Blues", which shares many common elements with "Cross Road Blues".
+It contrasts with Johnson's finger-picking "piano style", which uses a boogie-style accompaniment on the bass strings while incorporating melody and harmony on the higher strings.
+Harp-style playing employs percussive accents on the bass strings (an imitation of the sharp draw used by harmonica players) and allows Johnson to explore different chord voicings and fills.
+Johnson uses this technique for "Terraplane Blues", which shares many elements in common with "Cross Road Blues".